City Colleges of Chicago

 Enrollment Process -

-Choose Future Students; then select Apply Online under Admissions.
+Choose Future Students; then select Apply under Graduate.

 Complete the brief list of questions under Applying to Roosevelt University.